daizhen/phoenix-5.0.0-cdh6.0.0/README.md

+This project is copied from apache phoenix 5.0.0 and specified for cdh6.0.0.
+I changed a bit of code, as well as maven items to make it work well on both client query and spark job.

 <!--
 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with